Gictorbit/photoshopCClinux/README.md

 * Wine Dark mode
 * Supports graphic cards like (`Intel` and `NVIDIA`)
 * Saves the downloaded files in your cache directory
-* It's free and you will not need any license key
+* It's free and you will not need a license key
 * Works on any Linux distribution

 ## :warning: Requirements